Asteroids and Comets

 The Moon

-Impact craters are scars left on the surface of a planet or a moon where an asteroid or a meteorite has crashed.
-Even the surface of asteroids can show impact craters.
+Impact craters are scars left on the surface of a planet or a moon where an asteroid, meteorite, or fragments of comets have crashed.
+Asteroids themselves often show impact craters.
 Our moon is covered in these scars that can be seen from your own backyard.
-All of those “spots” viewed as dark, round, dents, or bright star-like spots are impact craters.
-Earth also has a number of impact craters.
-One famous crater is found in Arizona and is over two miles in circumference.
+All those spots on the moon viewed as dark, round dents or bright bowls are impact craters.

 meteor crater